*Applications, due by noon, Monday, October 5th, 2020,

 -Faculty expenses associated with mentoring activities

-Please submit your application to the Office of Research and Sponsored Programs by noon on October 7, 2019.
-Applications can either be hand delivered or email a copy to email@example.com.
+Please submit your application to the Office of Research and Sponsored Programs by noon on October 5, 2020.
+Applications can either be hand delivered to Blair Hall room 1102 or emailed to firstname.lastname@example.org.

 Faculty applicants should provide a one-page document (11 point font, single spaced, 1-inch margins) that includes: